 Another live betting spot to hit is totals.
 If a fight is fast paced and one, or both, fighters are landing consistent offense, I like to take a chance on a finish occurring so I’ll take the under.
 Or if the fight is slow paced and uneventful, taking the over 2.5 total can be a great angle.
 Pre-fight research comes into play in both these situations as well.
 Factors such as a fighters chin and cardio can greatly affect the length of the fights.

-Live betting is definitely a skill that is acquired over time.
+All in all, live betting is definitely a skill that is acquired over time.
 However, it is something that can be learned quickly if you learn the ins and outs that I have described.
 Remember, the best thing you can do to win at live betting is to do your pre-fight research!
 If you know the fighters well you will be able to quickly spot good opportunities.
 While the angles I’ve mentioned here makes sense in theory, I have more importantly proven their success in practice as well.

 Interested in signing up for a Fury’s Fight Picks Premium bet membership?
 A simplified version of the Premium bet package store is embedded below.
 Click a package to view more info about it in the store, or click “Add to Cart” to head directly to the checkout.